tidymass/tidymass-website/content/en/r-shiny/installation.md

 The older tutorial includes Ubuntu-specific deployment examples.
 Check their suitability for your server instead of copying obsolete OS repository keys or version-pinned installer URLs blindly.

 [Original tutorial and screenshots](https://www.tidymass.org/tidymassshiny-tutorial/)

+## Walkthrough: Check the project entry after launch

+{{< tutorial-figure src="/tutorial-images/shiny/project_initiate.png" caption="Check the project entry after launch.
+Reproduced from the published TidyMassShiny tutorial; interface details can differ by deployment." >}}

+1. The appearance of the app navigation confirms that the browser has connected to the service; it does not confirm access to your data directory.
+2. Initialize a small project in a writable location.
+For Docker, use the mounted path; for the hosted app, follow its upload and JOB ID workflow.